-Wheeled luggage may be all the rage, but it’s not for everyone.
-If you want to slip through airports quickly and stay hands-free you’ll be better off with one of the best travel backpacks.
+The best travel backpacks cover everything, from weekends away and business trips to backpacking and hiking.
+While wheeled luggage may be all the rage, it’s not for everyone.
+If you want to slip through airports quickly and stay hands-free, you’re better off with one of the best travel backpacks.

 Combining the lay-flat opening clamshell design of a suitcase yet retaining a soft design and shoulder straps, the travel backpack is a relatively new innovation that’s now finding its niche and setting itself apart from the everyday best backpacks.

 Whether you’re after something for the weekend, a business trip or a yomp across the moors, we’ve got the best travel backpack for your style, needs and budget.

 Best travel backpacks ranking 2023

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Expandable and versatile carry-on backpack with a magnetic appeal

 - Hip belt is optional